 What had me bundle up finally and go in the cold along the towpath to Tesco?
-Perhaps I thought some nature would do me good, but there was not heron, kingfisher or cormorant – just a broken shopping trolley.
+Perhaps I thought some nature would do me good, but there was no heron, kingfisher or cormorant – just a broken shopping trolley.

 The Outdoor Swimming Society (OSS) is a worldwide collective of swimmers that share the joy, adventure and experience of swimming under an open sky.
-I wrote on the extraordinary story behind the creation of the late Lynne Roper’s Wild Woman Swimming, ahead of its launch at Dartington on the eve of the annual OSS Dart10k – an event which brings 1600 swimmers to Totnes, which Lynne supported for years.
+Essay on the extraordinary story behind the creation of the late Lynne Roper’s Wild Woman Swimming, ahead of its launch at Dartington on the eve of the annual OSS Dart10k – an event which brings 1600 swimmers to Totnes, which Lynne supported for years.